wangxinkaitty/Wang_Xinkai_project/README.md

-Wang_Xinkai_project
 ---
 type: "project" # DON'T TOUCH THIS ! :)
-date: "2025-06-14" # Date you first upload your project.
+date: "2020-05-16" # Date you first upload your project.
-# Analogical Reasoning in Humans

-# [Wang Xinkai]
+# Title of your project (we like creative title)
+title: "This is an example project page which serves as a template"

+# List the names of the collaborators within the [ ].
+If alone, simple put your name within []
+names: [Samuel Guay, Pierre Bellec]

 # Your project GitHub repository URL
 github_repo: https://github.com/PSY6983-2021/project_template